-Professor Wayne Heine, M.D., Chairperson Professors: Misenhimer, Scragg, Reeves, Yannone Associate Professor: Semchyshyn Assistant Professors: Phillips, Salazar
+Professor Wayne Heine, M.D., Chairman Professors, Giles, Perry, Scragg, Reeves, Yannone Assistant Professors: Dolen, Kuntz, Phillips, Salazar, Spinnato, Sullivan

-Obstetrics and Gynecology deals with the woman as a primary care patient during her reproductive years, and with those functional aberrations and diseases of the female generative tract occurring at any time during life.
-The course of study provides the student with a basic knowledge of the reproductive enhancement lectures are included. process and an understanding of the The seven problem areas are: function of the female reproductive system, especially during pregnancy and childbirth.
+Obstetrics and Gynecology care patient during her reproductive years, and with those functional aberrations and diseases of the female generative tract occurring at any time during life.
+The course of study provides the student with a basic knowledge of the reproductive process and an understanding of the function of the female reproductive system, especially during pregnancy and childbirth.
 The student gains practical experience through the management of normal pregnancy, the evaluation of the status of the fetus in utero, the supervision of labor, in the conduct of delivery, as well as management of complications.

-Gynecology instruction focuses on presenting the basic principles of gynecologic examination and the diagnosis and therapy of disease of can be obtained by contacting the the female reproductive system.
-This department chairperson. includes the physiology of menstruation, fertility, infertility and fertility regulation, as well as gynecological disease, ctyology, oncology and pathology.
+Gynecology instruction focuses on presenting the basic principles of gynecologic examination and the diagnosis and therapy of disease of the female reproductive system.
+This includes the physiology of menstruation, fertility, infertility and fertility regulation, as well as gynecological disease, ctyology, oncology and pathology.